 Since 2003, IndoorLBS, LLC has been monitoring and evaluating the Location-Based Services industry, specifically the convergence of positioning technologies like WiFi, Bluetooth, NFC, and sensor-based location technologies like accelerometers, gyroscopes, MEMS as alternative or complimentary positioning technologies to GPS.
 IndoorLBS has been publishing this market report for several years now with multiple updates each year.

-There are at least 150 companies today working on indoor location, indoor maps, in-building tracking, and wayfinding (navigation) inside buildings.
+There are at least 170 companies today working on indoor location, indoor maps, in-building tracking, and wayfinding (navigation) inside buildings.
 The growth of this market has been impressive over the last 10 years.
-Indoor LBS become “main stream” when Google entered this market with venue maps and indoor location
+Indoor LBS become “main stream” when Google entered this market with venue maps and indoor location positioning.

 Indoors is the last mile and the next frontier for the location services market.
-Indoor maps emerged rapidly in 2009 as start-ups such as Point Inside and Micello, and later giant NAVTEQ, released their indoor content.
+Indoor maps emerged rapidly in 2009 as start-ups such as Point Inside and Micello, and later giant NAVTEQ (Nokia), released their indoor content (Note: Navteq/Nokia aggregates content from several small players, in addition to collecting its own indoor maps content.)
 While indoor mapping data is available for in-building wayfinding apps, associated location determination is still a challenge.
 A number of tagging & infrastructure-based technologies can deliver to precise indoor location, but, it is tough to make these solutions ubiquitous.

 Google might not win this market.
 Venues want to control content, monetization, and branding.
 What we find, particularly with shopping centers, is that they’ve spent hundreds of millions if not billions building chains, and they’re not keen on losing control of the monetization of the space.
 That’s where all these non-Google companies come in.
 As enamored as people were with Google, they were keen on keeping the monetization aspect for themselves, which opened up a bit of a window for all the startups mentioned in this report.